Mark Ibold: Other activities

 Ibold was a bartender at "Great Jones Cafe" in New York City until its closure.

-He was listed in the closing credits as "Wardrobe Assistant" on the Comedy Central's Strangers with Candy, and has made several cameo appearances on the show.
+He was listed in the closing credits as "Wardrobe Assistant" on Comedy Central's Strangers with Candy, and made several cameo appearances on the show.
 In 2006, he was published as the "male hand model" in Strangers with Candy star Amy Sedaris' book I Like You: Hospitality Under the Influence.

 In the late 2010s his food columns could be read in David Chang's now defunct Lucky Peach magazine.
+He is a known foodie in the world of indie rock music.
+Ibold even spent a year traveling the world, trying new foods with Sonic Youth.

 At the time of Pavement's 2022 reunion, Ibold was working as a bartender in New York City: "My mind races sometimes when people come up to me at work.
 What are they thinking?
-'Oh God, this guy’s been in two bands that mean the world to me, but he’s serving drinks behind a bar?'
+'Oh God, this guy’s been in two bands that mean the world to me, but he's serving drinks behind a bar?'
 Maybe we help put things into perspective – that there are few artists left not named Jagger or McCartney who have no financial worries.
-But still: I’d drop my shifts for Pavement any day of the week."
+But still: I'd drop my shifts for Pavement any day of the week."